fujitake/vantiq-related/vantiq-cloud-infra-operations/docs/eng/kubernetes-upgrade.md

 #### Upgrade with Azure Portal
 1. Upgrade Control Plane
-   There are two options **to upgrade only the Control Plane** or **to also upgrade all node pools**, **do the former**.
-For Nodepool, the dependencies of the Vantiq pod group should be considered and executed in order.
+   There are two available options **to upgrade only the Control Plane** or **to also upgrade all node pools**, but **use the former** one.
+For Nodepool, the dependencies of the Vantiq pod group should be considered and executed according to that order.

    ![aks1](../../imgs/kubernetes-upgrade/aks-1.png)